 - Click Save Configuration» when you are finished.

-Include the Web View Link element In your email content.
+Include the Web View Link element in your email content in the Visual Editor.

 Spam Checker: What's Your Score?

 Supporters can't take action if they don't receive your email.
 If email service providers think your email resembles spam messages they've seen before, they simply won't deliver them.